fusepoolP3/p3-transformer-configs/toscana-restaurants/README.md

 The Toscana restaurants dataset provides an immense collection of records representing "restaurants" and "botegas" in the region.
 The provided information can be used as a basis for online services that facilitate booking and promotion of tourist attractions in the region.
 By exploiting the geographic locations a user may receive suggestions about nearby restaurants and use the contact information to book a table for dinner.

+An example SPARQL query returns Name, telephone number and geographic cordinates of all the restaurants located in "Firenze" city.
+The query and a snippet of the output result are presented below:

 ```SPARQL
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>
 PREFIX geo: <http://www.w3.org/2003/01/geo/wgs84_pos#>